 Funding Your Studies

-Approximately 160 of our graduate students are supported on assistantships that remit tuition and pay a stipend of $1700 to $1850 per month.
-In exchange for the assistantships, students are assigned to faculty to assist with research projects or instructional activities.
-These assistantships are competitively awarded based upon the material supplied in the student's application (statement of purpose, reference letters, transcripts, and standardized tests scores).
+Approximately 160 of our graduate students are supported on assistantships that remit tuition and pay a stipend of $1900 to $2050 per month.
+These assistantships are competitively awarded by faculty members with a position available, based upon the material supplied in the student's application (statement of purpose, reference letters, transcripts, and standardized tests scores).

 - American Concrete Institute Fellowships and Scholarships